Administration Basic Sciences Clinical Sciences Centers of Excellence

 Junior Clerkship

 Pediatrics 300.
 (Third Year) Clinical Pediatrics.
 304 hours.
-A clinical clerkship of eight weeks is served at Children’s Hospital of New Orleans or the University Hospital of the Medical Center of Louisiana, New Orleans.
-A few students also have the option of serving the entire eight week clerkship on the pediatric services of University Medical Center, Lafayette, or Earl K. Long Memorial Hospital, Baton Rouge.
+A clinical clerkship of eight weeks is served at Children's Hospital of New Orleans.
+A few students also have the option of completing the clerkship on the pediatric services of Our Lady of the Lake in Baton Rouge or University Medical Center, Lafayette.
 All students spend time in the following patient care settings:

 Nursery – Students rotate through a well baby nursery and/or a neonatal intensive care unit.